 Could It Have Been Re-Engined?

-Yes.
-Petter himself proposed a Merlin-powered Whirlwind II in 1941 — the same airframe with two Merlin XX engines instead of two Peregrines.
-The Whirlwind II would have been roughly 10 percent faster than the Spitfire Mk V at all altitudes, with twice the firepower and twice the range.
-Air Ministry studies confirmed it would have been a transformative aircraft.
+Yes. in January 1941 Westland proposed a Merlin-powered Whirlwind — the same airframe with two Merlin XX engines instead of two Peregrines.
+Westland claimed a top speed of around 410 mph — comfortably faster than the contemporary Spitfire — with twice the firepower and far greater range.

 No Survivors

 Not a single complete Whirlwind survives.
-Two airframes are under long-term restoration in private collections in Britain, but neither is yet airworthy.
+In Britain, the Whirlwind Fighter Project has been building a full-scale reproduction from original drawings, but no original airframe exists.
 Most of what exists today is wreckage, fragments, and the design drawings that show, with painful clarity, exactly what the RAF threw away.

 It is one of aviation history’s most poignant footnotes — the fastest, hardest-hitting British fighter of 1940, killed not by combat but by the bureaucratic decision to abandon its engine.
 A reminder that even great aircraft are hostage to their suppliers.